Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Interpretative analysis

-The last cultural repertoire engages with the theme of representativeness raised in the stimulus question.
-The words in this repertoire appear broad, referring to general categories, and interestingly, the theme of representativeness seems somewhat detached from the wider discourse on online music listening.
-Also indicative is the small coverage of textual units (11.21\%), pointing to the less present reasoning done on these topics during the interviews.
-We remark on the choice of keeping “To represent" and “Representativeness" distinct to maintain the action and the concept differently codified, with the verb commonly being more polysemic and the noun mostly used in the sociopolitical semantic sphere.
+The final cultural repertoire engages with the theme of representativeness, explicitly raised in the stimulus question.
+The words in this repertoire are broad, referring to general categories, and notably, the theme of representativeness appears somewhat detached from the broader discourse on online music listening.
+This is further indicated by the limited coverage of textual units (11.21\%), suggesting that participants devoted comparatively little attention to these topics during the interviews.
+We note our deliberate choice to keep “To represent” and “Representativeness” distinct, preserving the distinction between the action and the conceptual noun.
+The verb tends to be more polysemous, while the noun is primarily used within a sociopolitical semantic context.

 This repertoire opens with the word “Man", symbolising representativeness primarily in terms of gender roles.
-“Man" is perceived as a standard measure, linking social issues to the overarching presence of the male gender in the Italian language.
+“Man” is perceived as a standard reference, connecting social issues to the overarching prominence of the male gender in the Italian language and culture.
 However, the theme of gender seems somewhat lacking in contextualization.

-The first verb of this repertoire, “To represent” (from the Latin “repraesentare”, composed of “re-” and “praesentare”, “to present”) may have a dual emotional resonance: on the one hand, the act of making something present, visible.
-On the other hand, to figure ourselves as representing or acting in the place of others.
+The first verb in this repertoire, “To represent” (from the Latin “repraesentare”, composed of “re-” and “praesentare”, meaning “to present”), carries a dual emotional resonance: on one hand, the act of making something present or visible, on the other, acting on behalf of or representing others.
 We think about the verb in relation to the word "Man".
-It appears that “Man" is extended to a generic class, and the issue of representation arises as a reduction of this generalisation.
+Here, “Man” is extended to a generic class, and the notion of representation emerges as a reduction of this generalization.

 The term "Woman" appears following the verb “To represent".
-It seems that “Woman" does not emotionally position itself as the opposite of "Man", but rather as a subcategory prompted by the issue of reduction stemming from representation.
-Recontextualizing the terms in relation to our research and the context of online music listening, we think about the issue of women's under-representation in the music field \citep{Epps2020,Crider2022}.
-We believe that the issue of representation arises concerning a subset of the general category.
-An example is the creation of playlists or rankings, where gender is often positioned as an organiser of the music genre, i.e., playlists of female artists are grouped not (primarily) based on music but on gender membership \citep{Werner2020}.
+“Woman” does not appear to function emotionally as the counterpart to “Man”, but rather as a subcategory arising from the reduction inherent in representation.
+In the context of our research and online music listening, this evokes the issue of women’s under-representation in the music field \citep{Epps2020,Crider2022}.
+We believe that such an issue arises concerning a subset of the general category.
+For example, playlists are often organized by gender rather than musical style, such that collections of female artists are grouped primarily based on gender membership rather than genre \citep{Werner2020}.